simonewebdesign/coffee-katas/README.md

 Coffee Katas
 ============

-Want to practice some katas?
+Want to try your hand at some CoffeeScript?

 How to
 ------